leads applied research collaborations

 Ideas become reality at our three Innovation Centers.
 Located in Charleston, Columbia and Anderson and managed by our R&D Facilities sector, these facilities provide incubator space to 14 companies, many of which are university spin-offs.
 Several later stage companies also reside in the Innovation Centers offering opportunities for mentorship and resource sharing.

-SCRA has expended over $65 million in funding and infrastructure to support over 280 high-tech, early-stage enterprises, directly investing over $13 million in South Carolina start-ups, who have subsequently attracted over $200 million in private investment.
-We currently manage over 100 national and international programs, worth over $2 billion in contract value.
+SCRA has expended over $72 million in funding and infrastructure to support over 280 high-tech, early-stage enterprises, directly investing over $15 million in South Carolina start-ups, who have subsequently attracted over $250 million in private investment.
+We currently manage national and international programs, worth over $2 billion in contract value.
 Multiple economic impact studies show SCRA's cumulative output on South Carolina's economy to be over $15.3 billion, and that the company has helped create approximately 15,000 technology-related jobs in the state, with annual wages averaging between $55,000 and $77,000.
-We have South Carolina operations in Anderson, Columbia, Charleston and Clemson University ICAR and an office in Washington, DC.
+We have South Carolina operations in Anderson, Charleston, Columbia, Greenville and Clemson University ICAR and an office in Washington, DC.